mskmei/FINAL-PROJECT-CV-2022Spring/Vision Transformer/README.md

 ## <div align="center">Introduction</div>
 This project is about reproducing the vision transformer and training on CIFAR-100 dataset from scratch.
-The vision transformer is  <font color=red>handcrafted</font>.
+The vision transformer is
+**handcrafted**.

 Reference: https://arxiv.org/abs/2010.11929